Wenyuan-AI4science/AetherCell/README.md

 3. **Drug repurposing** for disease-oriented candidate ranking

 The framework aligns context-rich bulk RNA-seq data with perturbation-dense L1000 data in a shared latent space, enabling perturbation modelling across data regimes and downstream screening workflows.
+**Beyond a static methodology, AetherCell is packaged as an "Agent-Ready" engine.** We provide not only the model weights and Python APIs, but also fully executable **Skills** (e.g., automated perturbation-to-enrichment pipelines) that can be seamlessly integrated into AI scientist workflows or natural-language interfaces.
 This repository is intended as a research-facing entry point rather than a full methodological exposition.
 For architecture, training objectives, benchmark design, and quantitative results, please refer to the associated manuscript.

 ---